 Given the high level of interest in commercial borrowing, we thought it would be helpful to interview our friend, Nancy Beckwith, CEO of Executive Element.
-Executive Element specializes in Commercial Financing Placement and Related Services.
-Executive Element offers its clients a full range of commercial loan options that will ensure the best fit for a company’s financing needs.
+She specializes in commercial financing placement and related services.
+Executive Element offers its clients a full range of commercial loan options to ensure the best fit for a company’s financing needs.

 Cayenne: Nancy, thanks for taking the time to share some of your knowledge and experience with our readers.
 Your website says that not all lending institutions are created equal.
 Can you explain?

 Nancy: All banks have their own credit parameters and level of tolerance for certain industries.
-For example, some lenders won’t do ground-up construction but there are other lenders that have a full back office ready to support a ground-up construction transaction.
+For example, some lenders won’t do ground-up construction, but other lenders have a full back office ready to support a ground-up construction transaction.
 Some banks won’t finance a non-real estate deal, yet other lenders are very supportive of business acquisitions without real estate.

-That is why as a direct consumer attempting to obtain a business loan, it can be frustrating and confusing trying to understand where to go for capital for your specific needs.
-This is where a loan broker can be extremely useful – they already know what the banks will accept and what they won’t accept and how to ensure that a business loan is appropriately presented for greater chances of approval.
+That is why, as a business owner attempting to obtain a business loan, it can be frustrating and confusing when trying to understand where to go for capital for your specific needs.
+This is where a loan broker can be extremely useful – they already know what the banks will accept and won’t accept and how to ensure that a business loan is appropriately presented for greater chances of approval.

 Cayenne: What types of companies do you most frequently work with?

 Nancy: I would say that the types of loans I personally see are start-ups.
 But, from an industry perspective, I have all types of clients representing a variety of businesses such as farms, machine shops, automotive businesses, surgery centers, fitness centers, restaurants, RV parks, and retail.
 I also can finance equipment, large machinery, and even trucks, and I do a lot of debt restructuring.
-Although I do not specialize in one industry or type of transaction, I do specialize in government lending – SBA and USDA types of loans.
+Although I do not specialize in one industry or transaction type, I specialize in SBA and USDA government loans.